 ANTIQUE NIMSCHKE ENGRAVED COLT SAA

-Colt Single Action Army Outfit from Miles City, Montana, Circa 1882
+Colt Single Action Army Outfit from Miles City, Montana

 A true piece of Western lore is this Antique Nimschke Engraved Colt SAA.
 This fantastic “shootist” colt single action army comes with a Miles city marked belt and holster.

 Although the actual history of this outfit is unknown, it truly is a piece of the western era.
 This is not a rig an average cowboy would have had, as it would have been a very expensive outfit in its time.
-This rig was most likely used by a law man or an outlaw, maybe both as each frequently operated on both sides of the law.
-The outfit shows decades of use from many years in service and its much worn condition.
+Most likely, this rig was used by a law man or an outlaw.
+Maybe both, as each frequently operated on both sides of the law.
+The outfits much worn condition shows decades of use from many years of service.

 This antique Nimschke engraved Colt SAA was shipped to Schoverling, Daly & Gales, New York City in 1882, in the “soft” for engraving, per factory letter (included).
-The Colt SAA was engraved by Nimschke, nickel plated, and checkered ivory grips were installed.
-The engraving is identical to the sheriff’s model SAA, #80118.
+The Colt SAA was engraved by Nimschke, nickel plated, with installed checkered ivory grips.
+Most noteworthy, the engraving is identical to the sheriff’s model SAA, #80118.
 This sheriff’s model is pictured in “The Colt Engraving Book“ (2nd edition) by R.L.
 Wilson, under “L.D.
 Nimschke”, page 342.
-That gun was also shipped to Schoverling, Daly & Gales in the soft.
+Also, that particular gun was shipped to Schoverling, Daly & Gales in the soft.

-The patent dates are completely worn away and the barrel address nearly the same with only “USA” vaguely showing.
-All serial numbers match and are still readable as well as the “45 CAL” on the trigger guard.
-The engraving is extremely worn on the recoil shields (nearly gone) and the cylinder engraving is very worn, but visible.
-The frame and barrel engraving, although worn, still shows nicely.
-The checkered ivory grips also show a great deal of wear and period repairs, but no major losses.
+The patent dates are completely worn away.
+Similarly, the barrel address has only the “USA” vaguely showing.
+But, all serial numbers match and are still readable, as well as, the “45 CAL” on the trigger guard.
+The engraving is extremely worn on the recoil shields (nearly gone).
+Also, the cylinder engraving is very worn, but visible.
+Although worn, the frame and barrel engraving still shows nicely.
+The checkered ivory grips show a great deal of wear and period repairs, but no major losses.
 Only about 10% of the nickel plate is left in protected corners and on the trigger guard bow.

 The rest of the gun has gone to a dull grey metal color.
-The mechanics are good and the bore is good.
+The mechanics and the bore are good.
 All parts appear to be original except for some screws.
-The 7 ½” barrel has been cut down to 5 ½”, fitting the needs of “shootist” requirements for quick draw and fast shooting.
+In addition, the 7 ½” barrel has been cut down to 5 ½”, fitting the needs of “shootist” requirements for quick draw and fast shooting.
 If we only knew by who and where.

 The mark of “Al Furstnow, Miles City, Mont” with his early rectangular stamp show on both the holster and belt.
 The holster stamp is readable, but only the outline shows on the belt.
 Both decorated with the same spots, they have definitely always been together.